thought-machine/please/docs/codelabs/plz_query.md

 This will build all Go targets but will only build targets under `//third_party/go/...` if they're a dependency of a target that needs to be built.

-You may also add custom label to your targets.
+You may also add custom labels to your targets.
 Update `srcs/greetings/BUILD` as such:

 ### `src/greetings/BUILD`
 ```python